edkempe/Marian/docs/session_logs/session_log_2024-12-28.md

    - Consider implementing alternative caching solution if needed
    - Review other dependencies for unused components
    - Add integration tests for Gmail API endpoints

+## Progress Log
+18:05 - Refine Version Checking in Tests

+Modified the version checking approach in the test suite:

+1. Updated `TESTING_CONFIG` in `constants.py` to remove version header requirements for `requirements.txt` and `setup.py`
+   - These files already contain version information in their standard formats (package versions and setup() function)
+   - Simplified the files to focus on their primary purposes
+   - Removed redundant version headers to avoid duplication

+2. Simplified `setup.py` to focus on package configuration
+   - Kept version in setup() function where it belongs
+   - Streamlined package description and metadata

+3. Cleaned up `requirements.txt` format
+   - Removed redundant version header
+   - Package versions are specified in the package requirements themselves

+This change better aligns with Python packaging best practices by keeping version information in its canonical locations.